UnionCompilerDesign/.github/profile/README.md

 ```

 ### Usage
-SLICC is freely available for use.
+SICC is freely available for use.
 A complete version of the project can be provided upon request by instructors.

 ### How to Contribute
 Contributions are welcome!
 Please refer to the CONTRIBUTING.md file for guidelines on how to submit patches and bug reports.
 Contributions to the complete version are restricted to avoid potential conflicts of interest and breaches of academic integrity.